MahdadGhasemian/octopus/README.md

 - [ ] Fix Get OTP to expire its session
 - [ ] full_name nullable
 - [ ] Category Tree
+- [ ] Get Lists be able to support the pagination

 ## Contributing